muxyz/website/interface.md

 ## Outcome

 The goal is to serve as a new command & control system driven through messaging and voice.
-Mu looks to be human user friendly and integrate into the daily lives of people.
+Micro looks to be human user friendly and integrate into the daily lives of people.
 The only way this is possible is to focus on the user interaction in a way we're already comfortable with.
 Operations are defined in real world language not programming centric models closer to human than machine.